TooTallNate/HtmlMedia/README.md

 current browser's implementations have a uniform codec support, and Internet Explorer doesn't yet support it at all!
-This library aims to provide an implementation of the HTML5 media API, with a uniform, cross-browser codec set support via Flash, upgrading the browser's current implementation if one exists.
+This library aims to provide an implementation of the HTML5 media API, with a uniform, cross-browser codec set support via Flash, enhancing the browser's current implementation if one exists.

 The `HtmlMedia` library should:

- * If no HTML5 media support is detected, implement the interfaces related to the &lt;audio&gt; and &lt;video&gt; element (HTMLMediaElement, HTMLAudioElement, etc.) via standard JavaScript, and provide MP3 playback support via the Flash fallback.
+ * If no HTML5 media support is detected, implement the interfaces related to the &lt;audio&gt; and &lt;video&gt; element (HTMLMediaElement, HTMLAudioElement, etc.) via standard JavaScript, and provide playback support via the Flash fallback.

- * If some level of HTML5 media is supported, but MP3 playback is not (Firefox 3.5+, Opera 10.5), then `HtmlMedia` should augment the native implementation to support the codecs provided from the Flash fallback *transparently*.
+ * If some level of HTML5 media is supported, but MP3 playback is not (Firefox 3.5+, Opera 10.1), then `HtmlMedia` should augment the native implementation to support the codecs provided from the Flash fallback *transparently*.